wp-plugins/reach-connector/readme.txt

 = 1.5 =
 * This release adds shortcodes for projects, places, and individual pages for projects, places, and campaigns.

+= 1.6 =
+* Bug fix when accounts are using their own sub-domain on REACH.

 == Usage ==
 Sponsorship Shortcode Setup